 The last time I visited Paris I was invited to see a film about an American journalist (Kristin Scott Thomas) who was investigating the 1942 Vel’d’Hiv’ Roundup of Jewish families in Paris.
 I had a free day with nothing scheduled so I decided to visit Le Marais Paris, the former Jewish area feature in the film.

-Le Marais Paris
+- Le Marais Pletzi

-I easily filled my day admiring architecture, hunting out gems of Jewish history, eating pastries, trying on shoes and clothes in hip boutiques and peeking into gay bars.
+I easily filled my day admiring the architecture, hunting out gems of Jewish history, eating pastries, trying on shoes and clothes in hip boutiques and peeking into gay bars.

 A man in the black fedora with a flowing beard walked past the lunchtime queue outside L’As du Fallafel.